isaacg1/pyth/docs/simple-programs.rst

     ==================================================
     120

 3.1.4.
-User Definied Functions in Pyth
+User Defined Functions in Pyth
 ----------------------
 The most general way of defining functions in Pyth is with the ``D`` keyword. ``D`` works similarly to ``def`` in Python.
 To define a triple function called ``h`` that takes the input variable ``Z``, you could write the following::